postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

    ![Export data dump](https://assets.postman.com/postman-docs/import-export-data-dump-request-confirm.jpg)

-The [Export page](http://go.postman.co/me/export) shows information about your export request, including the file size, the expiration date, and the statuses of your requested data exports.
+The [Export page](http://go.postman.co/me/export) shows information about your export request, including the file size, the date the export expires, and the statuses of your requested data exports.
 Possible statuses are:

-* **Scheduled**: The export request has been placed.
+* **Scheduled**: The export request is placed.
 * **Transferring**: The data transfer process has started.
 * **Transferred**: The data transfer process has completed.
 * **Zipping**: The process of zipping the file has started.
-* **Zipped**: The file has been zipped.
+* **Zipped**: The file is zipped.
-* **Download**: The zipped file is ready to be downloaded.
+* **Download**: The zipped file is ready to download.

 When the export is ready, you will receive an email with link to download a zipped file with the data dump.
 You can also download the file using the **Download** button on the Export page.